Course Outline

 Topics

-Working with the filesystem in Python
+Navigating the filesystem in Python

-• reading and writing files
+• Reading and writing files

-Using the pathlib module
+Utilizing the pathlib module

-• path management
+• Path management techniques

-• file operations
+• Performing file operations

-Replacing Unix utilities
+Replacing standard Unix utilities

 • grep